hkust-taco/mlstruct/README.md

-_This repository contains an implementation of the core language of [MLscript](https://github.com/hkust-taco/mlscript), in a way that is faithful to the paper and that does not contain all the bells and whistles and extra features of the full MLscript._
+_This repository contains an implementation of the Boolean-algebraic core of [MLscript](https://github.com/hkust-taco/mlscript), in a way that is faithful to the corresponding OOPSLA 2022 paper.
+In particular, we have removed all the bells and whistles and extra features of the full MLscript language._

 # MLscript Core Language